Harmonizing Tunes, Playing Solo Guitar, and More …

 In short, as I said in the video above: don’t simply go “chunk chunk chunk” for each new melody note.
 Play the melody well, with good time and phrasing and then add interesting chords and counterpoint lines (studying harmony in step 2 definitely helps here).
 There’s a ton of good sounding contrapuntal lines and harmonic ideas “hidden” inside of jazz standards chord progressions… they’re waiting for you to discover them!

-“What if the melody is not an available “top note” in any chord shape that I know?”
+“What if the melody is not an available “top note” in any jazz chord shape that I know?”

 This is one of the most classic question!

 The simple answer: learn something new and study harmony with diligence and you will create/play better chord melody arrangements.
 Also, see this video on “creating” melody notes on top of common chords, a trick I learned from Ted Greene.
-Here: Turn your chords into chord melody.
+Here: Turn your guitar chords into chord melody.

 So, in brief, This is a great opportunity for you to learn new material.
 You can always find a new voicing or another inversion of a well known chord.
-This task of finding your way through tunes and inventing new chord melody arrangements is tremendously rewarding.
+This task of finding your way through tunes and inventing new chord melodies and arrangements is tremendously rewarding.
 By learning new ways of playing in the context of a tune, you are in fact practicing technique to serve musical needs (and not the other way around).
 Exactly what the music is all about!

 Five Chord Melody Tips for Jazz Guitarists of ALL Levels